 All students must maintain an average above 70% in their coursework.
 A failing grade for an M.A. student is a mark below 60%.
 Students must take another course to replace a failed course, but the marks in the failed course still count toward the student's average.
 Students who fail two courses will be required to withdraw from the program.

-ENG 801.3 - An Introduction to Textual Scholarship
+- ENG 801.3 - An Introduction to Textual Scholarship

-ENG 803.3 - Topics in Literary and Cultural History
+- ENG 803.3 - Topics in Literary and Cultural History

-ENG 805.3 - Topics in Individual Authors
+- ENG 805.3 - Topics in Individual Authors

-ENG 811.3 - Topics in National and Regional Literatures
+- ENG 811.3 - Topics in National and Regional Literatures

-ENG 817.3 - Topics in Literary and Cultural Theory
+- ENG 817.3 - Topics in Literary and Cultural Theory

-ENG 819.3 - Topics in Methods and Texts
+- ENG 819.3 - Topics in Methods and Texts

-ENG 843.3 - Topics in Genres and Contexts
+- ENG 843.3 - Topics in Genres and Contexts

-Each year, faculty propose to offer versions of these courses.
-Thus, "Topics in Individual Authors" might one year be a course on Shakespeare, and the next a course on Emily Dickinson.
+Each year, faculty propose particular versions of these courses.
+Thus, ENG 805.3: Topics in Individual Authors might one year be a course on Shakespeare, and the next a course on Emily Dickinson.